 - good pinch salt fleur de sel, Maldon or Celtic sea salt

-- 1 tablespoon candied fruits mixture of sliced ginger, orange etc.
+- 1 tablespoon candied fruits (sliced ginger, orange) Optional for DECOR

 Instructions

-- Grease the loaf tin with butter and preheat the oven to 180°C/160°C fan/ 360°F/ Gas 4.
+- Grease the loaf tin with a little butter and preheat the oven to 180°C/160°C fan/ 360°F/ Gas 4.
 Boil the water, honey, sugar and whole spices together in a saucepan until the liquids dissolve.
-Turn off the heat and leave to infuse for 5 minutes with the spices.
+Once all dissolved, melt in the butter.
+Turn off the heat and leave the spices to infuse for 5 minutes.
 Remove the cloves and star anise to decorate the loaf at the end.

-- In a bowl, stir together the rye flour, bicarbonate of soda, salt and ground spices.
+- In a bowl, stir together the rye flour, baking powder, salt and ground spices.
 Gradually add the warm honey mixture and whisk or stir until the mixture is smooth.
 The result will be a batter that is quite liquid.

 - Pour the batter into the loaf tin, ¾ to the top.
 Bake in the oven for about 40 minutes or until dark brown.